 Notes

 The photos and recipe for this Shiner Bock Chili were originally published on February 4, 2013.
-The photographs, along with the text of this blog post, were updated on January 24, 2017, and again on February 24, 2020.
+The post was republished on February 24, 2020.

 HI Erin, I love my chili served on top of mashed potatoes with sour cream, grated cheddar and sliced scallions as toppers!
 Let me know if you try it…. ss